Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_bed.md

 - [M140](/User_manual/Reference/Gcodes/M140) tells the firmware the heater is a bed heater
 - [M143](/User_manual/Reference/Gcodes/M143) sets a maximum heater temperature.

-RepRapFirmware 3.x does not set different PWM frequencies for different outputs.
+RepRapFirmware 3.x does not automatically set different PWM frequencies for different outputs.
 If using an SSR then set the "Q" parameter in the [M950](/User_manual/Reference/Gcodes/M950) command to a low frequency like 10 Hz.

 ### Tabs {.tabset}